peytoncordero/DRI25/text-analysis.md

 But what do we need to do to the corpus so that all of the types of “whale” get treated the same way?

-Why do we need each type to be treated the same way?

 <Secret>

 Make a list of all the words lowercase!